 night I took one 100 mg capsule and again right from today morning I have

 started feeling sick with increased hypertension, a feeling of heart pounding

 etc. I read your article on your site that

-COQ10 had a very energising effect on you.
+it had a very energizing effect on you.
 On the contrary, any dose above 30

 mg makes me extremely drowsy.